coderabbitai/coderabbit-docs/docs/self-hosted/azure-devops.md

 :::note

-* Verify that 3 LLM models 4o-mini, 4o, and 4-turbo are available.
-If you are using Azure OpenAI, also verify their deployment names in the .env file.
+* If you are using Azure OpenAI, verify that the model deployment names are in the .env file.
 * Values marked with [] are not optional to provide.
 * You can generate `CODERABBIT_API_KEY` from CodeRabbit UI -> Organizations Settings -> API Keys.